-Back in the 1930s, Russian psychologist Bluma Zeigarnik observed that waiters had amazing abilities to remember a large number of complex orders—but once the order had been fulfilled, something interesting happened.
-The waiters instantly forgot what it was that customers had ordered as soon as the food and drink hit the table.
+Back in the 1930s, Russian psychologist Bluma Zeigarnik observed that waiters had amazing abilities to remember a large number of complex orders.
+But once the order had been fulfilled, something interesting happened: The waiters instantly forgot what it was that customers had ordered as soon as the food and drink hit the table.

-Modern game and app developers have taken this lesson and applied it to the very earliest stages of the user journey, where it’s most critical that you hook the user on your product—user onboarding.
+Many modern game and app developers have taken this lesson and applied it to the very earliest stages of the user journey, where it’s most critical that you hook the user on your product—user onboarding.

 Ghost’s progress bar improved conversion by 370%

 Blogging platform Ghost noticed that when a user added a custom theme during the onboarding process, they were 1,000% more likely to convert to paying customers.
-That was a massive insight, which prompted the question: how do we get more users to add a custom theme.
+That was a massive insight, which prompted the question: How do we get more users to add a custom theme?

+Completing each step would add a bit more orange to your progress meter, until it was all filled up.
 Each incomplete step was reinforced with the negative space in the progress meter, a checklist of remaining steps, and email reminders that would get triggered when users hadn’t signed in for a couple of days.

 The results speak for themselves: Prior to creating the progress bar, only 7% of users had added a custom theme during their trial period.
 After they added the progress bar, that number jumped to 26%, a nearly 4x increase of trial users primed to buy a full paying subscription.

-Onboarding Users to a New Superpower
+Onboarding users to a new superpower